Cognigy/Documentation/docs/en/docs/ai/flow-nodes/agent-assist/transcript-assist.md

 ## Description

-This Node captures the most recent user response and displays it on a designated tile within the Agent Assist Workspace.
+This Node captures the most recent customer response and displays it on a designated Widget within the Agent Assist Workspace.

 Additionally, the Transcript Assist Node offers the option to enable Sentiment Analysis, which allows for assessing the user's speech tone.